 At the equinoxes, the sun appears overhead at noon as seen from Earth’s equator, as the illustration at left shows.
 This illustration (which is by Tau’olunga) shows the sun’s location on the celestial equator, every hour, on the day of the equinox.

 That’s why the sun rises due east and sets due west for all of us.
 The sun is on the celestial equator, and the celestial equator intersects all of our horizons at points due east and due west.

 This fact makes the day of an equinox a good day for finding due east and due west from your yard or other favorite site for watching the sky.
 Just go outside around sunset or sunrise and notice the location of the sun on the horizon with respect to familiar landmarks.

 If you do this, you’ll be able to use those landmarks to find those cardinal directions in the weeks and months ahead, long after Earth has moved on in its orbit around the sun, carrying the sunrise and sunset points northward.

-So enjoy the 2015 spring equinox on March 20 – an event that happens on our sky’s dome – and a seasonal marker in Earth’s orbit around the sun!
+So enjoy the 2016 spring equinox on March 20 (or March 19, depending on your time zone) – an event that happens on our sky’s dome – and a seasonal marker in Earth’s orbit around the sun!